buildkite/terraform-buildkite-elastic-ci-stack-for-gcp/README.md

 ## Architecture

-The stack is organized into three main modules:
+The stack is organized into four main modules:

 ### 1. Networking Module (`modules/networking/`)